Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-10-gt-ga-notes-dp.md

 ### Longest increasing subsequence (LIS) (DP1)

-Given a following sequence, find the length of the longest common subsequence.
+Given a following sequence, find the length of the longest increasing subsequence.
 For example, given Input: 5, 7, 4, -3, 9, 1, 10, 4, 5, 8, 9, 3, the longest subsequence will be -3, 1, 4, 5, 8, 9, and the answer will be 6.

 Extra Information:

 When considering the LIS, the key question to ask is given a subsequence $x_1, ..., x_{n-1}$, when will $x_n$ affect the LIS.
 When does this happen?
 Is only when $x_n$ is appended to the LIS of $x_1,...,x_{n-1}$.